Your support team just handled their 1000th ticket this week. (hurray…?)

 Imagine a command center where every customer interaction flows seamlessly into one intuitive interface.
 That’s Gorgias — a helpdesk software for eCommerce businesses with native integrations with Shopify, BigCommerce, and Magento.

-Unlike traditional help desks that focus on ‘ticket-based support’, Gorgias centralizes customer inquiries from multiple channels—including email, live chat, SMS, and social media—into a single dashboard, allowing support teams to handle requests better.
+Unlike traditional help desks that rely on "ticket numbers," Gorgias centralizes inquiries from every channel—including email, live chat, SMS, WhatsApp, and social media—into a single customer view.

-For example, its AI can detect customer intent instantly.
-When someone asks— “Where’s my order?” or “Can I return this?” the system either provides immediate automated responses or routes queries to the perfect team member.
+For example, its AI Agent detects customer intent instantly.
+When someone asks "Where’s my order?" or "Can I return this?", the system can provide an immediate, fully automated resolution without human intervention.

-Another key feature is the platform’s ability to manage eCommerce-related tasks directly from the helpdesk.
-Agents can modify orders, process refunds, and apply discounts without switching platforms.
+Another key differentiator is the ability to perform actions directly from the helpdesk.
+Agents can modify orders, process refunds, and duplicate subscriptions without ever leaving the Gorgias dashboard.

 Zendesk Overview